The Baire closure and its logic: Preliminaries

 where $p\in \mathbb P^\lambda$.
 We also use standard shorthands, for example defining $\bot$ as $p\wedge \neg p$ (where $p$ is any fixed variable), $\varphi\vee\psi$ as $\neg(\neg\varphi\wedge\neg \psi)$, and $\B\varphi$ as $\neg\D \neg\varphi$.
 We denote the $\forall$-free fragment by $\lang\lambda\D$, and we omit the superscript $\lambda$ when $\lambda = \omega$.

 We use $\D$ as primitive rather than $\B$ since, historically, algebraic semantics was presented in terms of closure-like operators on Boolean algebras.
+For our purposes, a {\em logic} is understood as a set of formulas closed under modus ponens, substitution, and necessitation.
+If $\Lambda$ is any logic over $\mathcal L$, then $\Lambda^\lambda$ denotes the least logic over $\mathcal L^\lambda$ containing $\Lambda \cap \mathcal L^\lambda$.

 We restrict our attention to logics above $\sf S4$, and especially to $\sf S5$ and its extensions.
-A standard axiomatization of $\sf S4$ in $\lang\lambda\D$ is given by all (classical) propositional tautologies and the axioms and rules \begin{multicols}2 \begin{description}
+A standard axiomatization of $\sf S4$ in $\lang\lambda\D$ (i.e., of ${\sf S4}^\lambda$) is given by all (classical) propositional tautologies and the axioms and rules \begin{multicols}2 \begin{description}

 \item[$\rm M$] $\D ( p \vee q) \to \D p \vee \D q $

 \item[$\rm T$] $ p \to \D p $

 \item[$\rm 4$] $\D \D p \to \D p $